It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 Mario Cuomo, Trent Lott speaks for the Republican Party.

-Well, so does Dick Durbin, but you didn't have a Republican anywhere with clout saying it.
+Well, so does Dick Durbin, but you didn't have a Republican anywhere with Clout saying it.

-You didn't have an elected Republican saying, we said it here, and we've been saying it for years and years and years, things like it, but you don't hear it from elected Republicans in Washington.
+You didn't have an elected Republican say, we said it here, and we've been saying it for years and years and years, things like it.

 Ma Richards, if a Democrat had said what Trent Lott said, there would have been no question about whether or not the Democrat would have stayed on or not.